 - transforms that food/fuel into building blocks for proteins, lipids (fats), nucleic acids, and some carbohydrates

 - eliminates metabolic wastes

-Body type, genetics/DNA, diet, exercise, BMI, and lifestyle play key roles relative to a healthy metabolism which directly influences no less than aging and overall health.
+Genetics/DNA, body type (including muscle/mass and skinny fat/fat), diet, exercise, BMI, and lifestyle play key roles relative to a healthy metabolism which directly influences no less than aging and overall health.
 Metabolic reactions are typically categorized as catabolic (breaking down of compounds) or anabolic (building up of compounds).
 In general, catabolism releases energy while anabolism consumes energy.

 How Muscle & Fat Affect and Influence Active & Passive/Resting Metabolism

 The obesity epidemic remains a serious problem globally as healthcare systems struggle to truly understand and wrangle human health as a whole.
 With the dubious effectiveness of seemingly countless unscientific weight-loss diets and gimmicks as well as exercise programs and fads, scientifically discerning what does and does not actually work to lose, manage, and maintain weight is no easy task.
 Is there a scientific weight loss program that actually works for my specific body type?
 How is my body type defined?
 (Hint: The Four Body Types’ scientific Body Type Quiz)

 Mainstream science defines things in terms of any Standard Scientific Human Body Anatomy Book Body Type One (BT1) image, like this: